Raffasolaries/notes-app/README.md

 # Notes App

-This is a Demo Project which
+This is a Demo Project which is composed by an API Gateway V2 with a Congnito JWT Authorizer; the API Gateway has proxy integration with multiple Lambda functions, one for each route. different lambda functions integration is made in order to simplify and granularize future deployments with a possible CI/CD pipeline.
+All the lambdas code is written in Typescript in order to take advantage of typings.
 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src` - Code for the application's Lambda function written in TypeScript.